 Stephen turned his hobby into a great opportunity.
 The Tuesday Night Group started as a group of friends meeting once a week to do what they loved; They turned it into the very successful Hero Games.
 Steve, George, and the others allowed for many great adventures in a new industry.
 In conjunction with Mike Parkin, we started Beresford Game Group when we were 15, and it ran on for a few years afterlife had taken both of us in different directions.
 It was the most successful program in the park and rec.
 Department.

 Stephen worked his way up through the ranks from draftsman to partner at Dunlap Design & Construction, a privately held residential construction business.
 Utilizing his roots in programming and design, he introduced AutoCAD technology to the company.
 Stephen moved from a technical to a sales role.
 The business grew from 50 to 250 new construction and remodeled projects a year.

 This knowledge and skill was leverage into Siemens Medical Systems.
 Working with hospitals and doctors to locate, place, and build facilities where required.
-Stephen managed the installations of hundreds of Cath Labs, MRI, CT, and Liner Accelerator projects worldwide.
+Stephen managed hundreds of Cath Labs, MRI, CT, and Liner Accelerator projects worldwide.

 A friend recruited Stephen to work at the Michigan City Paper Box Company.
 Stephen ran production level operations and brought new technologies into the 110-year-old packaging manufacturing company.